Motorbiking to Scotland and Back

 So here’s to more trips!
 I’m now thinking of planning a trip to either Wales or Cornwall, next Spring or early Summer, and making it a regular thing!
 I might even branch out to camping… (probably not I like proper duvets and mattresses too much)

-If you'd like to interact with this blog post, head on over to the Tweet about it:
+If you'd like to interact with this blog post, head on over to the below Tweet about it.
+Responses will be shown on this page (responses are picked up roughly every 30 minutes).

 I've just published a blog about my recent motorbike trip to Scotland and back, from London :) Wanted to reflect on it a bit, and share it in case anyone else was interested in the finer details. https://t.co/XzKOtqHIUN #motorbike #blog pic.twitter.com/YZmPJzhuAa— Beverley Newing (@WebDevBev) September 15, 2019